bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Partly Cloudy
+- Clear
-- 85% humidity
+- 82% humidity
 - 8 mph wind
-- 59% cloud cover
+- 17% cloud cover
 - 23 AQI O3 🟩
 - 40 AQI PM2.5 🟩
-- 2.12 inches of rain expected in the next 72 hours
+- 2.14 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>